SEND Report

 Q: What training on SEN is provided for staff?

 A) NQT’s and new staff are given SEN training during their first week of employment.
 This training is on the SEND legislation and where to access the SEND information stored within school.
-In addition to this, there is monthly training on specific SEND issues.
-This training is either delivered by the SENDCo or specialist services and is available to all staff.
+We have an inclusion portal where we highlight particular training which staff can access upon request.

 Compulsory whole staff SEND training is also provided when required.
-Our Teaching Assistants from the SEND team receive regular training and several attend specialist training in order to develop particular areas of expertise.
+Our Learning Coaches from the SEND team receive regular training and several attend specialist training in order to develop particular areas of expertise.

 Q) How will my child be included outside the classroom including school trips?